Am I personally responsible for my business credit card?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-There are plenty of compelling reasons for a small business owner to get a business credit card.
-These products offer unique rewards and perks designed specifically for the small business owner.
-Before you apply for the card that looks the best for you and your venture, you should understand the personal guarantee that is a standard feature.
-You don’t want to be surprised to learn that you, as an individual, are liable for a balance you incurred for your business expenses.
+There are plenty of compelling reasons for a small-business owner to get a business credit card.
+These products offer unique rewards and perks designed specifically for small-business owners.
+However, before you apply for the card that looks like the best fit for you and your venture, you should understand what a personal guarantee is.
+This is a standard feature of business cards, and it would be better to learn — before you apply — that you, as an individual, are liable for any balances incurred for business expenses.

 What is a personal guarantee?

-Why does a business credit card require a personal guarantee?
+Why does a business card require a personal guarantee?

 The reason business credit card issuers include a personal guarantee is that most of these products are unsecured.
 That means there is no collateral for the issuer to claim if the account goes into default.
 Since credit lines on business cards can be very high, extending the credit lines is risky.
 The personal guarantee lowers that risk.

-Therefore, if you’re getting a business credit card you need to be comfortable with this aspect of card ownership, and use your business card very carefully.
+Therefore, if you’re getting a business credit card, you’ll need to be comfortable with this aspect and use your business card very carefully.
 Only charge when you’re sure you can make the payments, and try to keep the balance well below the credit limit.

-Can you get a business credit card without a personal guarantee?
+Can you get a business card without a personal guarantee?

 The bottom line

-In the end, the personal guarantee shouldn’t scare you off a business credit card.
-When you open any credit card you sign a contract where you pledge to treat the account according to the terms.
+In the end, a personal guarantee shouldn’t scare you off a top business credit card.
+When you open any credit card, you’ll sign a contract where you’ll pledge to treat the account according to the terms outlined.
 If you charge but do not make your payments as agreed, late payments will negatively affect your credit rating and the issuer can take steps to collect if it goes seriously delinquent.

-But if you use the account responsibly with on-time payments and well-managed debt, you will enjoy all the great aspects of a business credit card as you create and sustain a positive credit history, and build your business credit while protecting your personal credit.
+But if you use a business account responsibly — with on-time payments and well-managed debt — you will enjoy all of the great aspects of a business credit card.
+You’ll create and sustain a positive credit history and build your business credit, all while protecting your personal credit.

-*All information about the Brex Corporate Card for Startups has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+*All information about the Office Depot® Business Credit Account has been collected independently by Bankrate and has not been reviewed or approved by the issuer.